 The teaching outlined on this site is based on building neural networks and is highly effective.
 It is free to individuals, and a parent (or grandparent), sits in on every lesson with children, so that they can follow up the work between lessons.
 For older children and adults, lessons can sometimes be given via skype, or telephone.

 I've written two books, Using Phonics to Teach Reading and Spelling (Sage) and The Literacy File (available from me).
 The Teaching Assistant's Edufax publication may be downloaded free, here.
 Reviews on this site represent my honest opinion.
 I have no financial connection with any publisher, and there is no paid content.
 The site has just passed its first 100,000 hits.

 I have extensive and highly successful experience of training teachers and assistants in literacy (including dyslexia), languages and basic mathematics.
 All training is closely matched to your needs.
 I offer specialist advice on staff appointments, contracting and legal matters, where my experience includes work with the late George Carman QC.
 I am a member of the UK Department for Education's Expert/Reference group on teacher training, and of its ministerial steering group for languages.
 I am technical adviser on languages to the Hackney Learning Trust, have recently joined an advisory training group, based at the French Embassy, and my notes on small-scale research have been circulated by the National College for Teaching and Leadership.

 My work was featured at the Sunday Times/Wellington College Festival of Education in 2012 and 2013.

 2013 Presentation: Download Helping your child with spelling.

 This conference was sold out.
-I'll post shortly on assessing languages without using NC levels.
+Course members asked for notes on assessing languages without using NC levels.
+These are here.